PaulWheatcroft/theCocktailShaker/README.md

 Functional testing was carried out against every element to ensure everything worked and was linked as expected before user tested was started.
 This was recorded in [functional-testing.xlsx](functional-testing.xlsx).
 Another tab was added after user testing to regression test functionality following changes through the user testing feedback.

 ## Bugs and issues
+The ingredients lists will display the clicked ingredient in the input field that was last clicked.
+This should only update the specific input the list is associated with.
+The getHow function in getIngredients.js, , whilst working perfectly fine, needs to be broken down in to smaller functions to simplify future development.

 ## Deployment